-This could benefit your community or even extend to the world.
-These projects let you flex your creative skills to cause real, positive change.
+It could benefit your local community or even the larger global community.
+These projects let you flex your skills to create real, positive change.

-In today's blog post, we've listed 10 innovative project ideas for students here to stir your creativity.
+In today's blog post, we've listed 10 innovative project ideas for students to inspire you.

 2. Develop a Mobile App